 The brilliant Subtopian Magazine has updated their format to showcase work more frequently, and expanded the content to include categories such as film, music, comics, and humor.
 They continue to publish fiction though, thankfully for me, and you can read Absolution, a story about forgiving and forgetting, featured currently on the site.

 I’d like to introduce you to S.O.P., now appearing in The Molotov Cocktail.
-Molotov is a publication I’m happy to be a part of– they’re dark, funny, and cut to the bone.
-S.O.P. is one of what appears to be a series of basement dwellers vignettes, written faster than you can finish a can of Pabst Blue Ribbon.
+Molotov is a publication I’m happy to be a part of–they’re dark, funny, and cut to the bone.
+S.O.P. is one of what appears to be a series of vignettes about basement dwellers, written faster than you can finish a can of Pabst Blue Ribbon.
 Please enjoy responsibly.